Privacy Policy

 1. Who are we?

-Supported by some 39,000 members and 450 volunteers we look after more than 30 nature reserves across Sussex covering over 5,000 acres of land.
+Supported by some 38,000 members and over 1,000 volunteers we look after more than 30 nature reserves across Sussex covering over 5,000 acres of land.
 We create opportunities for people of all ages to learn about nature and connect with it.
 Over 10,000 children visit our environmental education centres each year, and 5,000 people attend our wildlife events and courses.

-You can find out more about our role and our projects here: https://sussexwildlifetrust.org.uk/what-we-do
+You can find out more about our role and our projects here

 2. Our commitment to your privacy